Toontown-Event-Horizon/panda-utils/README.md

   * Doing this by hand is a tedious process.
 This script can do it automatically.
   * By default, only perfectly square images are processed. `--force` can be used to process rectangular images with a small accuracy loss.
+  * By default, force-rescaled images with higher width than height are moved to the bottom of the square version.
+To prevent this, use `--truecenter`.
+  * `--bbox=<number>` allows to automatically crop the images to their bounding box, to prevent downscaling images with large spaces. `10` is the recommended number, the higher it is the more space will be left on sides.
+Disabled by default.
   * Run: `python main.py downscale <directory_path> <128|256|512|1024|2048>`

 ### Coming soon